-The LLB at University of Worcester aims to provide an intellectually stimulating and cohesive programme of legal study.
+The LLB (Hons) Law with Criminology at University of Worcester aims to provide an intellectually stimulating and cohesive programme of study.
 As a Qualifying Law Degree it aims to exempt students from the Academic Stage of Qualification to be a Solicitor or Barrister.
 Through the range of intellectual, practical and transferable skills gained, graduates will also be well placed to enter a variety of fields of employment including, amongst others, the criminal justice system, education, business management and financial compliance.
+The degree also aims to enhance students' legal knowledge of criminal law by contextualising their studies in a wider theoretical focus on contested social scientific explanations for crime, victimisation and deviance.